Shreerang/Vue-Nuggets/README.md

 | minusIconFillColor |     #000      |    No    | String  |
 | plusIconFillColor  |     #000      |    No    | String  |

+Count of the component is emitted to the parent copmponent using a custom event `get-count`

 ## 2. Star Rating (WIP) 🏗️

 ![Star Rating](src/assets/screenshots/SR.png)